Cocos adds 3D to its open source 2D game engine with Cocos Creator 3.0

 Update details

-The new game tool includes an assets system with enhanced support for big projects and massive assets.
+The 3D update includes an assets system with enhanced support for big projects and massive assets.
 It has a game content creation tool including hierarchy management, asset management, scene editor, animation editor, build panel, asset pickup, nodes and assets filter, and more.

 It also has a built-in light map baking tool.
 And it has an editor extension system, totally modularized, pure message-driven merged 2D and 3D render pipeline that balances flexibility and performance.
 The updates also has 3D asset support for glTF2.0 and FBX, from both open-source and commercial asset builders.
 It has physically based light, camera and material for full PBR rendering; And it has modern graphics API (Vulkan and Metal) support with automatic fallback to OpenGL ES3.

-The engine has a 3d particle system for complex visual effects, 3D physics module with multiple physics backend engine including lightweight cannon.js and WebAssembly version bullet physics.
+The engine has a 3D particle system for complex visual effects, 3D physics module with multiple physics backend engine including lightweight cannon.js and WebAssembly version bullet physics.

 You can use the engine to publish games across platforms, including Mac, Windows, iOS, Android, HTML5, and instant gaming platforms.
 It includes support for new Apple devices with M1 CPUs and NPM module support.